isagoya/astro-hananiawan-m2/src/pages/md/chapt01.md

 “Do you ask me whether all American soldiers are good people or not?
 No, not necessarily.
 Once a pimply-faced soldier came and pulled our mother out at gunpoint.
 She was still young, and he threatened her to follow him.
 He tried to lower Toshio down from his mother’s back.
 Gah!
 The American suddenly screamed and ran back in a hurry...

-“Toshio bit the AMERIKAA's (Okinawan dialect) nose.
+“Toshio bit the AMERIKAA's (Okinawan dialect: American) nose.
 Toshio saved my life.”

 My mother giggled and then laughed out loud.

 ## Tōnuka Cave

-“Toshio, why does your sandhill got so many stripes?
+“Toshio, why does your sand mound got so many stripes?
 Make a proper triangle!”

-Yasuo, began to yelled at me like a bully.
+Yasuo, began to yell at me like a bully.

-I tried to make sandhill again and again, but every time my crooked little finger of left hand struck it, and I could not make a sandhill without streaks.
+I tried to make sand mound again and again, but every time my crooked little finger of left hand struck it, and I could not make a sandhill without streaks.

 “I remember when Toshio was in the third grade.
 I watched him running from behind, and I thought he had a strange way of running with his left toe down.